 Small projects: Natural fibers.
 You only need a little bit, so it makes it easier to try nicer yarns.

 Blankets and Afghans: Acrylic all the way!
 These items need to be washed often and are large.
 I’m not hand washing a blanket, no way, Jose!
 Plus, more expensive natural fiber yarns can get very expensive in these cases.

 Shawls: Natural fibers or blends, depending on the situation.
 Shawls tend to be airy and look better when using finer yarns.
 The thinner the yarn, the more yardage in a ball.
 It ends up being a better deal crocheting with lighter weight yarns.
 My Crocodile Stitch Shawl is an example.
 Even though the shawl needs a lot of yardage (about 1200 yards) but it uses a fingering weight angora blend with lots of yardage per ball and you only need 3 balls for the shawl.

 2- Buy the best tools you can afford

-This one I learned from my hubby.
-He loves Snap-On, Mac, and Craftsman tools and Weber grills, and is adamant that quality tools make an enormous difference.
-In crochet, hooks are our tools and my life literally changed when I started trying hooks beyon the regular basic plain plastic hooks.
+In crochet, hooks are our tools and my life literally changed when I started trying hooks beyond the regular basic plain plastic hooks.

 Money may be tight, but like quality tools we don’t have to buy hooks every day, and also we don’t have to buy all your hooks all at once.
-You can start developing you crochet toolbox slowly, by with just one or two of your favorite hook sizes.
-For me, those are sizes G (4.00 mm) and H (5.00 mm) hooks.
-If I love the hook brand, then I can build out the set over time.
+You can start developing your crochet toolbox slowly, by with just one or two of your favorite hook sizes.

 3- Choose the best yarn considering the stitch pattern.